Your Quickest Way to Grow Faster: Move from Quarterly to Monthly Quotas. Today. Now.

 So if your ASP is under 80K, and your average sales cycle is 4 months or less, which is mostly every SaaS startup ever, months are better.
 Does this mean you sabotage all of your strategic deals to get them over the finish line faster?
 No. But it creates accountability at all times and forces the sales team to honestly audit and assess their pipeline.
 Constantly.
 Otherwise, everything becomes a March deal.
 And, newsflash: It ain’t all gonna close in March.
 You need to be hustling all 3 months, 12 weeks, and 90 days of a quarter.
 A monthly mindset ensures this.
 A quarterly mindset encourages a “tomorrow culture”.
 As in, “I’ll get to that tomorrow.”
 As in, “Let’s go golfing today.”

-Running on months is intense.
+Running on months in SaaS is intense.
 You have to guard against burnout.
 On some level, you have to make it fun too.
 But if you want to create some level of real or perceived predictable month over month growth, you gotta do it.

 Someday, off in the future, you will live on quarters.
 And when that becomes true, it means that, on some level, you won the race.
 And congratulations to you once that day comes.
 But until then, tomorrow you start at zero.
 Enjoy the ride.